cogbunamiri/Cogbunamiri/README.md

 - Background in **Clinical Laboratory Science & Molecular Diagnostics** with leadership experience building lab operations from the ground up
 - Graduate of **TripleTen’s Data Science Program**, specializing associated concepts like **predictive modeling and data analytics**
 - Currently focused on applying and learning more about **AI, Machine Learning, Bioinformatics, and the finer details of Data Science** to improve diagnostic efficiency and patient outcomes
-- When not coding, I’m training for my next **Muay Thai or MMA session** — discipline fuels everything I do
+- When not coding, I’m training for my next **Muay Thai or MMA fight** — discipline fuels everything I do

 ---